ibm-skills-network/clarity-knowledgebase/docs/labs/tools/cloud-ide/flutter-restart.md

-# Flutter Web Hot Restart in Cloud IDE
+# Flutter Web Hot Restart

 Flutter Web has awesome hot restart feature that allows you to see your changes in the browser instantly by pressing **r** in the terminal.
 This feature automatically refreshes the web app without needing to manually stop and start the server each time you make a change.